Florent Aziri: Career

+KF Trepça

+He played for his hometown club Trepça in the 2009–10 season.

 KF Tirana

 He signed for Albanian Superliga side KF Tirana in the closing hours of the January transfer window of 2012 as a free agent.
 He hoped the move to Albania's most successful club will help his chances of breaking into the Albania national team.

 He scored on his debut with the club against Kastrioti Kruje in the Albanian Cup on 4 February, coming on as a substitute at half time for Nertil Ferraj.
 He played well on the left flank, causing many problems for the Kastrioti defenders with his dangerous crosses in the area, before eventually scoring in the dying minutes of the game to finish off an impressive debut in Albanian football.

+Failed transfer Suwon Samsung Bluewings

+In the beginning of December 2012, his manager announced that Aziri would sign a two-year-contract for the South Korean K-League club Suwon Samsung Bluewings.
+However, for unknown reasons the transfer failed.